 We know that mindfulness is helpful to kids in self-regulation, but is this enough?
 How can we teach mindfulness as a foundation for helping kids to address the challenges they face every day, including disagreements with friends, sibling rivalry, academics, bias, bullying, and injustice?
 How can we teach mindfulness-based social and emotional learning as a means for kids to achieve their own goals in life and to work for the changes they’d like to see in the world?

-Our keynote speaker, Dr. William Blake, Director of Social and Emotional Learning for DC Public Schools, will share with us the approach DCPS is taking to integrating Mindfulness and Social and Emotional Learning system-wide in support of student and teacher well-being.
+Our keynote speaker, Dr. William Blake, Director of Social and Emotional Learning for DC Public Schools, shared with us the approach DCPS is taking to integrating Mindfulness and Social and Emotional Learning system-wide in support of student and teacher well-being.

-Small group workshops will focus on Teaching Applied Mindfulness for PreK-Grade 6; A collaborative conversation for Early Childhood Educators; Self-Care for Educators; an Administrator Focused session, and more.
+Small group workshops focused on Teaching Applied Mindfulness for PreK-Grade 6; A collaborative conversation for Early Childhood Educators; Self-Care for Educators; an Administrator Focused session, and more.

 Conference Keynote by Dr. Elizabeth Hoffman, Neuroscientist